eliranwong/teamgenai/teamgenai/README.md

 > tgai -h

-To enter your request in interactive mode:
+To enter your request in editor mode:

 > tgai